Onelinerhub/onelinerhub/nginx-lua/using-ngxexit-in-lua.md

-# Using ngx.exit in Lua
+# How to return 200 status code

 ```nginx
 server {